All Episodes

 The saga continues now into our 29th year.

-Rushlin bought talent on loan from God.
+Rushland bought talent on loan from God.

 Yes, folks.

-He went back to the 2008 campaign, and he revived some of the things said by various people.
+He went back to the 2008 campaign and he revived some of the things said by various people.

-The truth is that for the entire Democrat primary, not only did Hillary Clinton's campaign do nothing to push back against the racist fear-mongering about Obama.
+The truth is that for the entire Democrat primary, not only did Hillary Clinton's campaign do nothing to push back against the racist fear-mongering about Obama, the Hillary campaign actually fed the atmosphere and helped it grow.

-It was part of their strategy from earlier in the campaign to push the racial aspect of Obama and the Muslim aspect, birther aspect.
+It was part of their strategy from earlier in the campaign to push the racial aspect of Obama and the Muslim aspect, the birther aspect.

 For example, March 2007, Hillary Clinton's chief strategist Mark Penn wrote a campaign memo that proposed painting Obama as un-American.

-Quote, this is from a memo itself.
+Quote, this is from the memo itself.

 Obama's roots to basic American values and culture are at best limited.

-I cannot imagine America electing a president during a time of war who is not at his center, fundamentally American in his thinking and in his values.
+I cannot imagine America electing a president during a time of war who is not at his center fundamentally American in his thinking and in his values.

 This is Mark Penn, chief strategist for Hillary, advising her campaign on the ways they were going to go about attacking Obama.